temporalio/documentation/docs/content/how-to-list-workflow-executions-using-tctl.md

 ### `--query`

 Use the `--query` flag to list Workflows using an SQL-like query.
-The use of this flag will override all other filter flags.
+The use of this flag overrides all other filter flags.

 :::note